Get the latest from TODAY

 1. Sweet potato

-My all time favorite way to eat complex carbohydrates!
+My favorite way to eat complex carbohydrates!
 Sweet potatoes come straight from the ground, are unprocessed, have 90 calories and slightly more fiber (3 grams) than a regular white potato.

 It’s a food packed with beta-carotene, a precursor to vitamin A, which is needed for healthy eyes and skin.
 Vitamin A is a powerful antioxidant that fights skin cell damage and plays a role in skin cell turnover.
 Go meatless and have a baked sweet potato topped with nuts and seeds and sauteed broccoli for lunch.